dotnet/fsharp/docs/reusing-typecheck-results.md

 The optimization will benefit the most in large and not very interdependent projects.
 For instance, a 100-files test project where a single test is changed.
 MSBuild will mark the project for recompilation but thanks to the improvement only one file would be recompiled in the full-blown manner.

-The technique should also help when MSBuild generally incorrectly marks projects for rebuild.
-The probably doesn't happen often though.

 ## Premises

 Here are some assumptions I am coming with after tinkering with the topic and investigating the current state of the art.